-I met Roselli three times that I am willing to admit to.
-Twice under the auspices of my Stepmother who knew him, and a third time on my own when I went by to thank him for helping her.
-The first time I was not even ten years old.
-She took me to visit him while he was in a hospital in Santa Barbara.
+I wasn't even ten years old when my stepmother took me to visit Roselli while he was in a hospital in Santa Barbara.
 She said he was a longtime friend and was recuperating after having been in the army and wanted to pay her respect.
 While it is true Roselli had been in the army, he only served until he was arrested on federal charges, found guilty and sentenced to ten years in federal prison.
 After serving roughly three and a half years he was paroled.
 Roselli had tuberculosis and the time in prison only aggravated the condition.
-As soon as he was released he immediately put himself under hospital care so when my stepmother and I saw him in the hospital he may have been recuperating alright, but not from the army, but prison.
+As soon as he was released he immediately put himself under hospital care.
+When my stepmother and I saw him in the hospital he may have been recuperating alright, but not from the army, but prison.

 The second meeting occurred when I had just turned 21 and decided to go to Las Vegas for the first time on my own.
 On the way I stopped by my stepmother's, who had since fallen on hard times, to see how she was doing and slip her a few bucks.
 When she learned I was going to Vegas she asked if I remembered our trip to Santa Barbara and the man in the hospital.
 When I told her yes she scribbled a few things on a piece of paper, put it in an envelope and told me to look him up and give him the note.
 Which I did.